wentasah/ros2nix/README.md

 # ros2nix

-Tool that simplifies using [ROS][] with the [Nix][] package manager compatible with [nix-ros-overlay][].
+Tool that simplifies using [ROS][] with the [Nix][] package manager, compatible with [nix-ros-overlay][].
 It has two main use cases:

-- Convert ROS `package.xml` files to Nix expressions so that you can build your ROS packages with Nix.
+- Converting ROS `package.xml` files to Nix expressions so that you can build your ROS packages with Nix.

-- Create Nix-based development environment for compiling ROS workspaces with e.g. `colcon`.
+- Creating Nix-based development environment for compiling ROS workspaces with e.g. `colcon`.
 The environment contains all dependencies declared in `package.xml` files in the workspace.